 Animal shelters and their staff have a tough job.
 They meet animals and families in crisis every day.
-They're often shortstaffed and underfunded, and sometimes they must follow outdated laws that aren't best for animals.
+They're often short-staffed and underfunded, and sometimes they must follow outdated laws that aren't best for animals.

+You can make a difference for shelters and the animals in their care.
 If you're concerned about your local shelter, learn about the challenges it faces so you can help in a respectful, effective way.